-Face Everything and Rise – Your Leadership Strategy to Beat the Fear Pandemic
+Face Everything And Rise (F.E.A.R.): Your Leadership Strategy to Beat the Fear Pandemic (Leadership Courage)

 Many leadership development and financial experts are touting the fact that we live in an Era of Exponential Growth, Digital Disruption, and Cancel Culture.
 I agree.
 In addition, I believe we are experiencing a Fear Pandemic.

 Leaders ask me, “What prompts you to write about Courageous Leadership?”

 The more relevant question is, “When did you get interested in stress/fear and its impact on human flourishing?”